BitByte-TPC/first-bit/README.md

 ## Commit your changes

-So now, let's take a look on what files you have added or modified.
+So now, let's take a look at what files you have added or modified.

 <img align="right" width="450" src="assets/git-status1.png" alt="git status" />

-To do that, go ahead and execute `git status` in you terminal or command prompt.
+To do that, go ahead and execute `git status` in your terminal or command prompt.
 You must get an output something like that shown in the attached screenshot.

 See that your changes are currently untracked.
 Which means that Git is not currently tracking the changes in that file.
 This always happens when you create a new file.

-Go ahead and add your file to staging area so that your new file can be tracked and is ready to be committed.
+Go ahead and add your file to the staging area so that your new file can be tracked and is ready to be committed.

 ```
 git add this-is-you.json